GloriaGio/vqa-stm32mp2/README.md

 ### 2.4 Results and Deployment Analysis

-The performance of VQA models is measured by comparing the model’s predicted answers to the human-provided reference answers.
+The performance of VQA models is measured by comparing the model’s predicted answers to the human-provided reference answers ([Antol et al., 2015](https://openaccess.thecvf.com/content_iccv_2015/html/Antol_VQA_Visual_Question_ICCV_2015_paper.html)).
 Given the model’s predicted answer _a<sub>i</sub>_ for question _i_, and the ten human-provided reference answers, the accuracy of a model is computed as follows:

 <p align="center">
 <img src="Images/Accuracy.png" alt="Loss" width="330"/>